BRINGING WILD ENERGY TO UC DAVIS

 DR. REBECCA R. HERNANDEZ

-ASSISTANT PROFESSOR, DEPARTMENT OF LAND, AIR AND WATER RESOURCES
+ASSOCIATE PROFESSOR, DEPARTMENT OF LAND, AIR AND WATER RESOURCES

 Dr. Rebecca R. Hernandez is an Assistant Professor in the Department of Land, Air and Water Resources.
 Dr. Hernandez earned her Ph.D. in Earth System Science from Stanford University.
 Her research expertise is in understanding ecological benefits and impacts of energy systems.
 Her work on interactions among energy, land, and the environment have been featured in Nature Climate Change, Nature Sustainability, Proceedings of the National Academy of Sciences, Environmental Science & Technology, and Renewable and Sustainable Energy Reviews.
 Her research has been featured in Bloomberg Business, National Geographic, NPR, PBS, Scientific American, and the Washington Post, among other news outlets.

 DR. STEVEN M. GRODSKY

 Assistant Unit Leader, U.S.G.S, New York Cooperative Fish and Wildlife Research Unit

 Dr. Grodsky is a broadly trained, applied ecologist and sustainability scientist.
 He specializes in the emerging field of energy ecology—the study of interactions among energy development, ecosystems, and people.
 Dr. Grodsky’s research program informs sustainable renewable energy development in a diversity of anthropogenic biomes to bolster conservation and management of natural resources and maintain ecosystem services during an unprecedented energy transition and period of global change.
 He collaborates with graduate students, colleagues, and stakeholders to conduct solutions-oriented ecological research that tackles pressing conservation concerns.

 WILD ENERGY NEWS